-A student interested in withdrawing from FBBC&TS should contact the Student Life Department to begin the withdrawal process.
-A student who withdraws on or before the 60% point in the semester will receive a refund in tuition.
-The amount of the refund is based on the percentage of the semester that has not been completed.
+A student interested in withdrawing from FBBC should contact the Student Life Department to begin the withdrawal process.
+A portion of the tuition charges may be credited to the student's account if the withdrawal occurs before 60% of the enrollment period (semester) has been completed.
+After the 60% of the semester, no adjustment to tuition is made.